Eigenvectors for Non-Symmetric Matrices

 Figure 2 – Formulas from Figure 1

 The normalized versions of these eigenvalues are shown in R27:R29, S27:S29, and T27:T29.
-The eigenvalues of A (range V8:X8) are the same as those for T and the eigenvectors take the form QX (range V9:X11) where X are eigenvectors for T. The unit eigenvectors of A are shown in range V27:X29.
+The eigenvalues of A (range V8:X8) are the same as those for T and the eigenvectors take the form QX (range V9:X11) where X are eigenvectors for T. Finally, unit eigenvectors of A are shown in range V27:X29.

-Real Statistics Support: See Eigenvalue and Eigenvector Functions for how to obtain the eigenvalues and eigenvectors for any matrix, whether symmetric or non-symmetric, in Excel.
+See Eigenvalue and Eigenvector Functions for how to obtain the eigenvalues and eigenvectors for any matrix, whether symmetric or non-symmetric, in Excel.

 4 thoughts on “Eigenvectors for Non-Symmetric Matrices”